NKI-AI/dlup/docs/usage.rst

 As a Git submodule
 ------------------
-If you want to use DLUP in your project, it can be advantageous to freeze the version, and include DLUP in your Git repository.
+If you want to use dlup in your project, it can be advantageous to freeze the version, and include dlup in your Git repository.
 For instance, you can use something like:

 .. code-block:: console